chrsmj/pngnx23299/README.md

 *See detailed list of modules in the default/main/freepbx_modules.yml file.*

+### Multiple TARGETs

+Installs system on several remote TARGETs at the same time (assuming they are setup beforehand with same SSH user/pass eg. cloned Virtual Machines):

+`$ ansible-playbook --become-method=su -k -K -i TARGET1,TARGET2,TARGET3,TARGET4,TARGET5,TARGET6,TARGET7, playbook.yml`

 ---

 ## Idempotent Installation

-Idempotence is not perfectly supported, but it is fairly well-respected by this role, and so with certain Tags you can re-run portions of the role at different times.
+Idempotence is not perfectly supported, but it is fairly well-respected by this Role, and so with certain Tags you can re-run portions of the Role at different times with minimal impacts.
+You may find that this Tag-by-Tag approach is helpful during development and testing of complex systems (like a PBX!) by allowing you to focus more on what "broke" upstream, instead of what "broke" in your installer script.
+And when you do find the issue, you can jump ahead to that Tag, right from the command-line, and atomically execute just the Tagged portion(s) again (and again, and again, and again... :)

-The rest of these examples assume that you have passwordless sudo working on TARGET and are connecting to TARGET using currently in-memory SSH keys.
+*Note that the rest of these examples assume that you have passwordless sudo working on TARGET and are connecting to TARGET using currently in-memory SSH keys.*

 ### Tag: apache